MDIA 2323 - Applied Broadcast Television and Radio Journalism

 Learning & Teaching Activities

-Learning & Teaching ModesThis course will be taught face-to-face through workshops in intensive mode during the summer school period.
+Learning & Teaching ModesThis course will be taught face-to-face through workshops in intensive mode during the winter school period.

 A guide to workload for this course is:

-Workshop attendance: 6 hours per day (class time) for six days scheduled over two or three weeks during the summer school period.
+Workshop attendance: 6 hours per day (class time) for six days scheduled over two or three weeks during the winter school period.

 Workshop preparation: 12 hours